-How one family found support at Lauren’s Run and the CURE Childhood Cancer Annual Picnic.
+How one family found support at Lauren’s Run & Picnic

-Last year, Maddox and his family found an unexpected community at Lauren’s Run and the CURE Childhood Cancer Annual Picnic.
+Last year, Maddox and his family found an unexpected community at Lauren’s Run & Picnic.
 Maddox was only a few months into his treatment for leukemia when race day came.
 Thinking it was just a 5k that benefited CURE, they soon learned the day held a lot more.

 “We were fairly new in the childhood cancer world at the time,” Maddox’s mother, Nour, said.
 “In fact, he was in the hardest part of treatment in late April.
 But we thought it would be fun to spend the day together as a family and we knew there would be other cancer families there, so we signed up.
 What we found was both beautiful and impactful.”

 Maddox’s cancer journey started with a lump under his jawline.
 After months of labs, tests, and finally a biopsy, his family heard the dreaded words, “your child has cancer.”
 In November of 2018, Maddox began the battle of his young life against acute lymphoblastic leukemia (ALL).

 In the first eight months of treatment, Maddox had weekly chemotherapy infusions and lumbar punctures where he had to be sedated to receive the chemotherapy in his spine.
 He is now in the maintenance phase of treatment and will have infusions and steroids every 12 weeks until his treatment ends in January of 2022.